vipulSharma18/Getting-Started-with-Quantization/README.md

 | GemLite | bf16 | fp1.58 | TBD | 3 bit weights encoding to speed-up inference in memory bandwidth bound inference. |
 | GemLite | int8 | fp1.58 | TBD | 3 bit weights with computations using INT8 tensor cores. |

+You can reproduce these results by using the commands in the benchmarks_commands.md file with the Docker container.

 ## General Benchmarking Notes:
 * **Metrics**:
     * TPS: Tokens/sec or Throughput = #decode tokens/(prefill+decode time)